dennyzhang/challenges-chef/Scenario-303/README.md

 # Requirement

-1. For better security, only registered user can login
-2. For better security, Jenkins listen on port 18080, instead of 8080
+1. Use Jenkinsfile to create a Jenkins pipeline
-3. Enable and configure ThinBackup
+2. Enable and configure ThinBackup
-4. When Jenkins is down, get alerts

 Quiz:
 - Once I have enabled Jenkins security, how my chef update will work?